What is mediation?

 What is Legal Aided Meditation?

-Legally aided meditation is a service provided by the government, and it covers the cost of acquiring expert meditation service.
+Legally aided meditation is a service provided by the government, and it covers the cost of acquiring an expert meditation service.
 The assistance applies mainly to families involved in disputes.
 Legal Aid requires individuals involved in the conflict to provide evidence of their present financial circumstances.
 The presentation of proof allows you to qualify for Legal Aided Meditation.

 Upon eligibility, legal aid covers all your meditation costs along with Meditation information and assessment meetings (MIAM) which are initial meditation meetings.
 The legal aid fee also caters for the other individual MIAM meeting if they are not eligible.